shubhamrawat0269/portfolio/README.md

-# Pending task list :
+# What more I can do to improve my resume :
-- 1. My Image Update.
+- 1. Add Testimonials or Testimonials Slider
-- 2. Resume download feature.
--